dave2k77/fractional-calculus-library/docs/examples.rst

    plt.tight_layout()
    plt.show()

-# Green's functions have been removed from this release
+# Note: Green's functions are not available in this release
-# They will be re-implemented in future releases with improved stability

 .. code-block:: python